 Based on data from the Bureau of Labor Statistics, New York City employs the highest number of psychologists compared to other metropolitan areas in the US.
-Given the fact that the city has just over 8.4 million people, this is probably to be expected.
+Given the fact that New York has just over 8.4 million people, this is probably to be expected.
 What’s encouraging to future psychology students is that the rest of the state isn’t that far behind – ranking as the fourth-highest psychology employer in the country.

 Given these facts, it’s only natural that anybody interested in studying and practicing psychology would want to consider New York as their educational destination in this regard.

-This notion would be very well-founded, considering New York is not only home to some of the most outstanding Ivy League Schools but also excellent colleges, universities, and various training institutions renowned across the globe.
+New York is not only home to some of the most outstanding Ivy League Schools but also excellent colleges, universities, and various training institutions renowned across the globe.

 Best New York Psychology Colleges and Programs

-In fact, it’s the fourth most popular psychology major, and within it, there are several high-paying psychology specializations such as counseling psychology that you can explore.
+In fact, it’s the fourth most popular psychology major, and within it, there are several high-paying psychology specializations, such as counseling psychology, that you can explore.

 New York University